Hakone Day Trip From Tokyo

 Staying the Night in Hakone: Gora Town

-If you’re spending the night in Hakone to make it a two-day trip from Tokyo, I recommend staying in a ryokan (traditional Japanese inn) to get the full Hakone experience.
+If you’re spending the night in Hakone to make it a two-day trip from Tokyo, I recommend staying in a Hakone ryokan (traditional Japanese inn) to get the full Hakone experience.
 There are a number of Hakone ryokan with private onsen (hot springs) so you can fully relax during your travels.

 If looking for centrally-located accommodation, try the little town of Gora.
 Gora is in a convenient location near the train station for your trip to Hakone from Tokyo.
 Here are some options: